After completing the course successfully, the student able to:

 Ellis, Sean, Brown, Morgan.
 Hacking Growth.
 Virgin Books 2017.

 Blank, Steve G., Dorf, Bob

 The startup owner's manual : the step-by-step guide for building a great company K&S Ranch 2012.

 Starting level and linkage with other courses

 No prerequisites.
-It is recommended to have passed the course ”From Opportunities to Business” or having equal skills before attending the course.
+It is recommended to have passed the courses ”Discovering Business Opportunities" and "Developing a Viable Business” or having equal skills before attending the course.

 Assessment criteria - grade 1

 The student knows and understands the basics of go-to-market approach when supported.
 The student understands what the customer development means as a process for a new company.
 The student understands the benefits of local and international ecosystems and networks when developing his/her/a venture.